Choosing the Right Hair Products for yourself

 By Guest Blogger Gabie Vossler, Hairstylist

 With all the thousands of options for hair care out there it can make choosing one shampoo and one conditioner tough.
 Since so many competitors are pushing their hair lines promising amazing hair, many people start to think: is there even a difference between all of these?
 There is a difference and it all comes down to ingredients, quality of ingredients, and the order in which they are labeled on the bottles.
-Here is how I narrow it down and choose the right hair care product for my clients and myself:
+Here is how to narrow it down and choose the right hair care product for yourself:

 Start with your main hair concern.
 Common concerns: damaged, colored, dry/brittle, oily, fine, coarse, limp, fluffy.